-These three species will tolerate each other being in close vincinity of their nest box, but they won’t tolerate another bird of their own species being within 180 to 200 feet.
-If you are putting up more than two bird houses the others need to be about 200’ away to allow enough territory for each set of bluebirds or swallows.
+These three feathered species will tolerate being close to each other in the vicinity of their nest box, but they won’t tolerate another bird of their own species being within 180 to 200 feet.
+If you are putting up more than two birdhouses for the same species, the others need to be about 200’ away to allow enough territory for each set of bluebirds or swallows.

 The original birdhouse plan came out of The Birdwatcher’s Companion, by Christopher Leahy, Hill and Wang, NY, 1982, and is a one board pattern for making a bluebird box.
 I’ve made a few changes to the original.